JustinBusschau/C4-DSL-Builder/README.md

 **_Note:_** This will not change the port setting in your project config.

+Use with the `--clean` option to clean the target folder before building.

 # Troubleshooting

 If you need to see more verbose output to troubleshoot, use the `LOG_LEVEL` environment variable.